-THE FOLLOWING DOCUMENTATION IS REQUIRED TO BE SUBMITTED TO THE TOWN ALL TOGETHER IN ONE (1) PACKAGE BY THE ENGINEER.
+THE FOLLOWING DOCUMENTATION IS REQUIRED TO BE SUBMITTED TO THE TOWN ALL TOGETHER IN ONE (1) PACKAGE BY THE CONSULTING ENGINEER.
 PARTIAL SUBMISSION WILL NOT BE ACCEPTED:

-Engineer's Certificate of Completion of Underground Works Electrical Engineer's Certificate of Completion ESA Approval Certificate Clearance from the Town's Electrical Contractor regarding the operation of streetlights Statutory Declaration Storm and Sanitary Sewers - flush and video inspection report and deficiencies rectified Oil/Grit Separator - Certificate of Installation & Maintenance Agreement Rear Lot Catch Basin Certification Written clearance from Waterworks - for fire hydrants, secondary valves and mainline valves Watermain Testing and Commissioning Reports A certificate shall be submitted by a qualified consultant identifying that all lands to be conveyed to the Town are clear of contaminants, noxious or deleterious substances Documentation of satisfactory completion of all required inspections below OLLOWING INSPECTIONS ARE REQUIRED TO BE COORDINATED AND DOCUMENTED BE DEVELOPER'S ENGINEER: The fo llowing inspections require the presence of: Engin eer and the Town's Engineering Division 0 Storm Sewer - deflection test and air test for PVC sewers Sanitary Sewer - testing in accordance with York Region's 'Sanitary sewer system inspection, testing and acceptance Guideline', October 2011, as amended.
-All sewers shall be cleaned and flushed prior to testing Traffic signs - street signs, regulatory signs as required, unassumed road signs All SWM facilities including outfalls are complete and operational Valves and valve chambers, hydrants and pedestals shall be fenced Road structure including granular, base curb and base course asphalt Engin eer, Contractor, Town's Engineering Division and Waterworks Division Storm and Sanitary Sewers - visual inspection of benching, MH's, covers, CB's and RLCB's Testing and commissioning of sanitary pumping station (if required) Testing and commissioning of watermain booster station (if required) Engin eer, Contractor and Town's Waterworks Division Watermain - testing in accordance with Waterworks Operating Procedure W/WW11 - New Watermain Testing and Commissioning Final Connections and Hydrant Flow Testing
+Consulting Engineers Certificate of Completion of Underground Works Electrical Engineers Certificate of Completion ESA Approval Certificate Clearance from the Town's Electrical Contractor regarding the operation of streetlights Statutory Declaration Storm and Sanitary Sewers - flush and video inspection report and deficiencies rectified Oil/Grit Separator - Certificate of Installation & Maintenance Agreement Rear Lot Catch Basin Certification Written clearance from Waterworks - for fire hydrants, secondary valves and mainline valves Watermain Testing and Commissioning Reports A certificate shall be submitted by a qualified consultant identifying that all lands to be conveyed to the Town are clear of contaminants, noxious or deleterious substances Documentation of satisfactory completion of all required inspections below FOLLOWING INSPECTIONS ARE REQUIRED TO BE COORDINATED AND DOCUMENTED IE DEVELOPERS CONSULTING ENGINEER: The fo llowing inspections require the presence of: Consu ulting Engineer and the Engineering Division Storm Sewer - deflection test and air test for PVC sewers Sanitary Sewer - testing in accordance with York Region's 'Sanitary sewer system inspection, testing and acceptance Guideline', October 2011, as amended.
+All sewers shall be cleaned and flushed prior to testing Traffic signs - street signs, regulatory signs as required, unassumed road signs All SWM facilities including outfalls are complete and operational Valves and valve chambers, hydrants and pedestals shall be fenced Road structure including granular, base curb and base course asphalt Consu ulting Engineer, Contractor, Engineering Division, Waterworks Division Storm and Sanitary Sewers - visual inspection of benching, MH's, covers, CB's and RLCB's Testing and commissioning of sanitary pumping station (if required) Testing and commissioning of watermain booster station (if required) Consu ulting Engineer, Contractor, Waterworks Division Watermain - testing in accordance with Waterworks Operating Procedure W/WW11 - New Watermain Testing and Commissioning Final Connections and Hydrant Flow Testing